 Vivenna went among the people of T’Telir, and couldn’t help feeling that every one of them recognized her.

 It was a silly feeling, one she fought down intentionally.
 It was a miracle that Thame--who had come from her own home city--had recognized her.
-Even if the people around her had heard that there was another Idris princess in the city, they would have no way of connecting Vivenna to that person.
+Even if the people around her had heard that there was another Idrian princess in the city, they would have no way of connecting Vivenna to that person.

 That was particularly true because of the clothing she wore.
-Immodest reds and yellows layered one atop each other on the dress, far brighter than she would have liked.
+Immodest reds and yellows layered one atop another on the dress, all of them far brighter than she would have liked.
 Yet, the dress had been the only one that Peprin and Tonk Fah had been able to find that met her stringent requirements for neckline and hem.

 The tube-like dress was after a foreign cut, apparently, from across the Inner Sea.
 It came down almost to her ankles, and though the bodice was a tad more exposing than she would have liked, the cloth covered her chest almost up to the neck, and had full sleeves.
 It would have to do.